How do I apply for financial aid?

 Also, there may be some other types of non-federal grants you may be eligible for.
 Many of these are not need-based.
 Research what types of grants you may be eligible for that are available from businesses, non-profits, and colleges themselves.

 Many college scholarships are offered from colleges.
 These can be either need-based or merit-based.

 To apply for these scholarships complete the FAFSA or the CSS Profile if the college you are applying to requires it.

-In addition, ask an admissions officer or check the college’s website to see what additional scholarships are available and apply to each one individually.
+Also, ask an admissions officer or check the college’s website to see what additional scholarships are available and apply to each one individually.

 Do a web search to find even more scholarships you may be eligible for based on your major, where you’re from, your grades, or special skills or talents you may have.

 An easy way to start your college search is by signing up for Scholarship Owl.